Deformations of log terminal and semi log canonical singularities: Abstract

 \section{Abstract}

-In this paper, we prove that klt singularities are invariant under a deformation over a (not necessarily one-dimensional) smooth base if the generic fiber is $\Q$-Gorenstein.
-We obtain a similar result for slc singularities when the base is one-dimensional.
+In this paper, we prove that klt singularities are invariant under deformations if the generic fiber is $\Q$-Gorenstein.
+We also obtain a similar result for slc singularities.
 These are generalizations of results of Esnault-Viehweg and S.~Ishii.